Close

 Teaching

 Jackie co-organises and teaches on Basic Epidemiology, the largest MSc module at LSHTM.
-She also teaches on a number of MSc modules, including Malaria: from science to policy and practice and Applied Communicable Disease Control.
+She also teaches on a number of other MSc modules, including Malaria: from science to policy and practice, Applied Communicable Disease Control and Epidemiology of Infectious Diseases.
 She has previously taught on Extended Epidemiology, Vector Biology and Vector Parasite Interactions and Analysis and Design of Research Studies.
-She additionally teaches on the Travel Medicine short-course and the Introductory Course for Epidemiology and Medical Statistics, which she co-organised for 6 years from 2015-2021.
+She additionally teaches on the Travel Medicine short-course and the Introductory Course for Epidemiology and Medical Statistics, which she co-organised for 6 years between 2015-2021.
 She co-hosts the annual Malaria session for the Global Health Lecture Series.

-Jackie is a tutor on the MSc Epidemiology and MSc Control Infectious Diseases.
+Jackie is a tutor on the MSc Epidemiology.

 Research

 Jackie's research primarily focuses on interventions for vector borne diseases, particularly malaria.
-Her portfolio includes multiple large cluster randomised control trials evaluating novel tools, including next-generation nets, EaveTubes and screening, targeted Indoor Residual Spraying and insecticide treated wall-liner.
+Her portfolio includes multiple large cluster randomised control trials evaluating novel tools or strategies, including next-generation nets, EaveTubes and screening, targeted Indoor Residual Spraying and insecticide treated wall-liners.
 Results from several trials have fed into WHO policy.
+She is PI on a grant investigating the impact of heterogeneity in outcomes on cluster randomised trials.
 She co-led on a network of researchers and implementors working towards malaria elimination in several West African settings.
-She is a member of the MRC International Statistics and Epidemiology Group and the RBM Vector Control Working Group.

 Research Area